Officials say a gunman's attack that killed 10 was a racially motivated hate crime

 A gunman wearing military-style clothing and body armor opened fire with a rifle at a supermarket in Buffalo, N.Y., killing 10 people in a shooting officials are investigating as a racially motivated hate crime.

-The alleged gunman, who livestreamed the attack online, was arraigned on first-degree murder charges hours after he was taken into custody, law enforcement officials said.
+The alleged gunman, who livestreamed the attack online, was arraigned on a first-degree murder charge hours after he was taken into custody, law enforcement officials said.

 A total of 13 people were shot at the Tops Friendly Market on Saturday afternoon, officials said at a press conference.
 Of the 13 victims, four were store employees, including a security guard, and the rest were customers.
 Eleven of the victims were Black, and two were white, said Buffalo Police Commissioner Joseph Gramaglia.